ISIS' power is waning, but its child slave trade is still booming

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Dohuk, Iraq (CNN)A lonely four-year-old stands alone on a patch of waste ground that passes for a football field.
+Dohuk, Iraq (CNN)A lonely four-year-old stands on a patch of waste ground that passes for a football field.
 This is where he plays, silent and alone.
 After years in ISIS slavery, Lazem is finally safe.
 But he has no one to talk to and, until a few days ago, didn't even know his own name.

 A member of the Iraqi religious minority, the Yazidis, Lazem was stolen from his family as a toddler when ISIS fighters overran northern Iraq's Sinjar province in August 2014, pillaging towns and villages.
 Thousands of Yazidi men were killed at the terror group's hands; women and children from the community were captured and sold.